 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm observing forecast update for May 3
+Storm Photography forecast update for May 3

 We're now getting into the heart of the spring Great Plains tornado season.
 While there aren't any big outbreaks indicated on the horizon, I think the conditions will be favorable for a few isolated tornadic supercell events here and there over the Plains.
 A general western troughing pattern, southwesterly flow aloft and deep moisture should all be in place over the Plains toward the end of the week.
 Here's the 500mb pattern shown for Thursday: